 All you have to do is to prop open the garage door, take the S-hook out and adjust the cable by tightening or loosening it (depending on how you need to level it).

 Test the Garage Door

 Once you're done, you have to check the results of your work.
 See if your garage door is balanced, that is, if the gap has been closed.
-If not, but you can see at least some improvement, simply repeat the whole process - make new marks on the shaft, tighten the set screws, or adjust the garage door springs tension.
+If that's not the case, but you can see at least some improvement, simply repeat the whole process.
+Make new marks on the shaft, tighten the set screws, or adjust the garage door springs' tension.

 Beware not to over-tighten the set screws, though.
 Don't force anything.

 Reconnect the door to the power source and conduct another test.
 Repeat until you actually level the door or notice that the problem is somewhere else, e.g., there's an issue with the cables.